10 Tips to Help You Focus on Home Improvement Projects

 If you have a home, I guarantee that you have home improvement projects to do.
-Whether relating to season, maintenance, upgrades, or repairs, there is rarely a time when the list is empty.
-Some of us find the motivation to complete home projects easily, while others stop, start, re-start, or generally procrastinate.
-There are a variety of reasons why you might have trouble following through on projects.
-Not surprisingly, many of them are emotionally based.
-Sometimes you have to do some inner work before there is a prayer the outer work will actually be completed.
-Here are a few tips, both psychological and practical, to help you focus and follow through on projects.
+Whether maintenance, upgrades, or repairs, there's rarely a time when the list is empty.
+Some homeowners find the motivation to complete home projects easily, while others stop, start, restart, or generally procrastinate.
+There are a variety of reasons why you might have trouble following through; not surprisingly, many are emotion-based.
+Sometimes you have to do some inner work before there is a prayer that the outer work will actually be completed.

 1. Look at why you are doing the project to begin with.

-“There is a conflict inherent in what we want and what we think is OK,” said Kevin Blanchard, MSW, who practices in Greenfield, MA.
-Blanchard said that people can have many reasons for wanting to do a project, one of which is to give others a certain impression of you or you feel you must to make your partner or others happy.
+“There is a conflict inherent between what we want and what we think is OK,” points out Kevin Blanchard, MSW, who practices in Greenfield, MA.
+Blanchard goes on to say that people can have many reasons for wanting to do a project, one of which is to give others a certain impression of you or you feel you must to make your partner or others happy.
 “Some people want to be seen as someone who has freshly painted walls.
 Or is it your wife or mother’s idea?
-You have to ask yourself what you really want to do,” said Blanchard.
+You have to ask yourself what you really want to do.”

-“Thinking on paper and on a calendar is helpful when you have a list of projects,” said Marek Tresnack, LMHC, who also has a practice in Greenfield, MA.
-“Set up a plan for a month, a week, and a day,” he said.
+“Thinking on paper and on a calendar is helpful when you have a list of projects,” suggests Marek Tresnack, LMHC, who also has a practice in Greenfield, MA.
+“Set up a plan for a month, a week, and a day.”

 4. Pace yourself, multi-tasking doesn’t always get more done faster.